vanillabp/business-cockpit/README.md

 a so-called "Workflow Module" within the business service.
 Each workflow module has its own version lifecycle (workflow as BPMN, code to run the BPMN, UI for user-tasks, backend code to show/complete user-tasks).

-However, the Business Cockpit UI will provide all parts (UI provided by the Business Cockpit, UI provided by the workflow modules like user task forms or status-sites of workflows) as one seamless web-application to the user.
+However, the business cockpit UI will provide all parts (UI provided by the business cockpit, UI provided by the workflow modules like user task forms or status-sites of workflows) as one seamless web-application to the user.
 This is achieved by using "Module Federation", a mechanism to load parts of the UI (user task forms, etc.) dynamically (not packed into the main web-application at compile-time).

-To avoid cross-site-scripting, the Business Cockpit backend acts as a proxy to business services.
-This spawns one consistent umbrella of security across the entire application.
-Any "Workflow Module" has to register to the Business Cockpit on startup to initialize the respective proxy.
+To avoid cross-site-scripting, the business cockpit backend acts as a proxy to business services.
+This spans one consistent umbrella of security across the entire application.
+Any "Workflow Module" has to register to the business cockpit on startup to initialize the respective proxy.

-To provide lists of user tasks and workflows any business workflow lifecycle event or user task lifecycle event (created, completed, cancelled) has to be reported by the "Workflow module" to the Business Cockpit.
+To provide lists of user tasks and workflows any business workflow lifecycle event or user task lifecycle event (created, completed, cancelled) has to be reported by the "Workflow module" to the business cockpit.
 Reporting can be done via REST or asynchronously via Kafka and is already implemented by ready-to-use adapters (Maven modules) for [VanillaBP](https://www.vanillabp.io) based workflows.

 The *VanillaBP Business Cockpit* approach described above also implies that not every business workflow service needs its own standalone web-application.
 Individual web-applications are only necessary if the workflow application has excessive UI functionality beyond user tasks or status-sites of workflows.
-Additionally, the Business Cockpit is a perfect place to add cross-cutting functionality (e.g. registration of absences or vacation replacements) as well as start-forms for business processes having no own web-application.
+Additionally, the business cockpit is a perfect place to add cross-cutting functionality (e.g. registration of absences or vacation replacements) as well as start-forms for business processes having no own web-application.

-### Customized Business Cockpit applications
+### Customized business cockpit applications

 The *VanillaBP Business Cockpit* can be executed out-of-the-box showing a vanilla flavored design.
 Typically, one wants to use own icons, colors and fonts according to the cooperate identity.